open source malware protection - open source malware scanner

 2. The Appeal of Open Source Malware to Cybercriminals

 Open Source Software (OSS) is a double-edged sword.
-While it drives innovation and collaboration, its open nature also attracts cybercriminals.
+While it drives innovation and collaboration, its open nature also attracts cyber criminals (try to implement an open source malware scanner).
 Here’s why OSS is particularly appealing to them:

 Ease of Access and Distribution